MicrosoftDocs/well-architected/well-architected/iot/iot-reliability.md

 ## Design Principles

-The IoT workload design methodology is underpinned by [five pillars of architectural excellence](../index.md) which serve as a compass for subsequent design decisions across the [key IoT design areas](iot-overview.md#iot-design-areas).
+[Five pillars of architectural excellence](../index.md) underpin the IoT workload design methodology.
+These pillars serve as a compass for subsequent design decisions across the [key IoT design areas](iot-overview.md#iot-design-areas).
 The following design principles extend the quality pillar of the Azure Well-Architected Framework - [Reliability](../resiliency/overview.md).

 |Design principle|Considerations|
 |---|---|